pengzhi1998/academic-kickstart/content/project/MIPS_CPU/index.md

 FFT algorithm on it, And tested the project on FPGA (We used Basys, which is specifically designed for Vivado Design Suite).
 It is proved to be efficient and reliable. <br>

-The main work for the project is as follows:
+The main work for the project is as follows: <br>
 - The eight-staged pipelined CPU design and implementation, including the control part as well as data path. <br>
 - High efficiency assembly language of FFT. <br>
 - Hazard detection and the test of FFT on the simulated CPU.